Financial Wellness Statistics – 17 Interesting Findings

 (Source: PWC)

-The findings of the study highlight the importance of financial wellbeing for overall mental and physical health.
+These findings underscore the critical importance of financial wellbeing for overall mental and physical health.

 2/3 of all families do not have an emergency fund